demisto/content/Packs/CheckPointDome9/Integrations/CheckPointDome9/README.md

 >|---|---|---|---|---|
 >| cloudAccountId | vendor | number |date | name |

 ### dome9-security-group-ip-list-details-get
 ***
-Get AWS cloud accounts for a specific security group and region and check if there is an IP-list that attach to a security group.
+Get AWS cloud accounts for a specific security group and region and check if there is an IP list to attach to a security group.

 #### Base Command